 - Michelle McGinley

 Marie MallonMs Mallon was appointed to the Chair of the Labour Relations Agency with effect from 1 August 2014 following her retirement from the post of Deputy Chief Executive/Director of HR in the Belfast Health and Social Care Trust.
 Prior to this Marie held many senior posts within Health and Social Care and was a member of the Industrial and Fair Employment Tribunals for 15 years.
 Marie also sat as an independent member on the Departmental Boards of DCAL and DFI.
 She is currently an associate of the Health and Social Care Leadership Centre and also undertakes independent HR consultancy.
-Marie is Chair of the NI Public Sector Chairs’ Forum.
+Marie is a member of the NI Public Sector Chairs’ Forum.

 Jill MinneMs Minne is Strategic HR Director for the Northern Ireland Civil Service (NICS).
 Jill leads NICS HR, an organisation providing HR services and strategic HR advice to each of the Northern Ireland Government Departments.
 Previously Director of Organisational Development for Belfast City Council Communications, Jill worked for the Council for over 20 years leading change management, HR, diversity and inclusion and employability and skills programmes.
 Before she joined Belfast City Council Jill worked in HR in the private sector.
 Jill is a board member and ambassador for the Women’s Fund NI.